docs

 - That 277CA monitoring eliminates rejections

-- That automated correction of rejected claims can replace human review of the underlying cause
+- That automated correction can replace human review of the underlying cause

 - That a 277CA acceptance predicts payment amount or timing

-- That all payer 277CA responses conform to the same interpretation of the X12 spec (they do not)
+- That all payer 277CA responses interpret the X12 spec the same way (they do not)

-For a broader look at how denial work connects to 277CA follow-up, see the denial management workflow guide.
-For platform pricing including 276/277 claim status inquiry costs, see the pricing page or request a demo.
+For how denial work connects to 277CA follow-up, see the denial management workflow guide.
+For platform pricing including 276/277 status inquiry costs, see the pricing page or request a demo.

 What should buyers verify in a 277CA workflow?

-When evaluating billing software — or auditing a current platform's 277CA handling — these are the questions that expose whether the workflow is real or surface-level.
+When evaluating billing software, or auditing a current platform, these questions expose whether the 277CA workflow is real or surface-level.

-- Does the system receive 277CAs from both the clearinghouse and the payer, or only one source?
+- Does the system receive 277CAs from both the clearinghouse and the payer, or only one?
 A clearinghouse-only view misses payer rejections.

-- Are STC codes translated to plain English alongside the raw CSCC:CSC:EIC combination, or does the biller need to look them up externally?
+- Are STC codes translated to plain English next to the raw CSCC:CSC:EIC, or does the biller look them up externally?

-- Can the biller see the original 837 submission, the 277CA rejection reason, and the correction history on the same screen?
+- Can the biller see the original 837, the rejection reason, and the correction history on one screen?

-- Does the system distinguish clearinghouse rejections from payer rejections, so the team knows whether the fix is a data correction or a payer enrollment issue?
+- Does it distinguish clearinghouse rejections from payer rejections, so the team knows whether the fix is a data correction or a payer enrollment issue?

-- Are rejected claims filterable by rejection category (A3, A6, A7, A8), by entity (billing provider, rendering provider, subscriber), by practice, by payer, and by age — in any combination?
+- Are rejected claims filterable by category (A3, A6, A7, A8), entity (billing provider, rendering provider, subscriber), practice, payer, and age, in any combination?

-- Does the system track the filing deadline against the original submission date, so aging rejected claims are flagged before the window closes?
+- Does it track the filing deadline against the original submission date, so aging rejected claims are flagged before the window closes?

-- Is there a difference in workflow between a claim rejected by the clearinghouse 277CA and later accepted by the payer 277CA, and a claim accepted by the clearinghouse but rejected by the payer?
+- Does the workflow differ between a claim rejected by the clearinghouse then accepted by the payer, and one accepted by the clearinghouse then rejected by the payer?

-- Can the platform surface patterns — which billing providers, which payers, which rejection codes repeat — to drive upstream fixes rather than just claim-by-claim corrections?
+- Can the platform surface patterns — which billing providers, payers, and rejection codes repeat — to drive upstream fixes instead of claim-by-claim corrections?

 Frequently asked questions